MR

 Equitable Life Term Life Insurance

 Equitable Life Insurance offers three term life plans that provide coverage for a specified period of time.
-The term length includes 10-year, 20-year, and term to age 65 (covers you till you reach age 65).
+The term length includes 10 years, 20 years, and the term to age 65 (covers you till you reach age 65).

-Equitable term life plans are often called ‘pure life insurance’ because their only goal is to pay out the death benefit.
+Equitable term life plans are often called ‘pure life insurance’ because they only aim to pay out the death benefit.
 These term life products are easy to understand.
 They offer an affordable and effective way to protect the future of your loved ones financially.

 Equitable Life Insurance allows you to buy a single or joint policy and also lets you bundle your term life product with critical illness insurance plans to enjoy more comprehensive protection under a single, convenient policy.